Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/segment.md

 description: By tracking events and users via Segment's API and libraries, you can send your product's data to all of your analytics and marketing platforms, with minimal instrumentation code.
 ---

 With Segment, you can manage data and integrations with services across your Growth, Product, and Marketing stack.
-By tracking events and users via Segment's API and libraries, you can send your product's data to all of your analytics and marketing platforms, with minimal instrumentation.
+By tracking events and users via Segment's API and libraries, you can send your product's data to all your analytics and marketing platforms, with minimal instrumentation.
 They offer support for most platforms, including iOS, Android, JavaScript, Node.js, PHP, and more.

 This guide complements [Segment's integration documentation](https://segment.com/docs/integrations/amplitude/).
 It provides additional details on the different types of Segment integrations you can use, how they affect your data in Amplitude, and instructions for setting up the integrations.